-If the table percentage is too large, light won’t reflect off of the diamond’s crown angles and facets.
+If the table percentage is too large, the light won’t reflect off of the diamond’s crown angles and facets.
 Vibrant reflections of color won’t be seen as the light will escape from the top of the diamond instead of reaching the eye.

-If the table percentage is too low, light will remain trapped inside the diamond and be emitted through other parts of the diamond instead of to the eye.
+If the table percentage is too low, the light will remain trapped inside the diamond and be emitted through other parts of the diamond instead of to the eye.

-The ideal table % depends heavily on the Diamond Shape.
+The ideal table % depends heavily on the diamond shape.
 If you’re unsure of an excellent table % for your diamond, please contact us and we will walk you through the options and factors.

 A diamond’s width is determined by measuring from one end of its girdle (the diameter at its widest point) to the other end of the girdle.